 Effective date of current assessment.

-Board of Review.
+local Board of Review.

 through adjournment - Board of Review meets each year.